-Among distinguished sociologists, Harriet Martineau was the first woman sociologist and wrote the first systematic treatise in sociology, carried out numerous cross-national comparative studies of social institutions, and was the first to translate Auguste Comte's Cours de philosophie positive into English.
+Among distinguished sociologists, Harriet Martineau was a woman sociologist who wrote the first systematic treatise in sociology.
+Harriet Martineau carried out numerous cross-national comparative studies of social institutions, and was the first to translate Auguste Comte's Cours de philosophie positive into English.
 A professional and prolific writer, she popularized much social-scientific information by presenting it in the form of novels.
 Feminist, Unitarian, critic, social scientist, and atheist, she matched her activism about the issues of slavery and the 'Woman question' to her arguments for equal political, economic, and social rights for women.

 Martineau's How to Observe Morals and Manners is arguably the first systematic methodological treatise in sociology. in which she outlined a positivist solution to the dilemma of reconciling intersubjectively verifiable and observable data with unobservable theoretical entities.
 She tackled the classic methodological problems of bias, samplin,. generalization, corroboratio, and interviews, as well as outlining studies of major socal institutions such as family, education, religion, markets, and culture.
 Long before Marx, Weber, or Durkheim, Martineau also studied and wrote about social class, suicide, forms of religions, domestic relations, delinquency, and the status of women.
 Her neglect by sociologists in subsequent years is therefore often cited as an illustration of the ways in which academic sociology has until more recently excluded women sociologists from its agenda.